Judiciary panel takes first steps toward impeachment vote - The Boston Globe

 Republicans are also messaging to the American people — and to Trump himself — as they argue that the articles show Democrats are out to get the president.
 Most Republicans contend, as Trump does, that he has done nothing wrong, and all of them are expected to vote against the articles.

-The top Republican on the panel, Georgia Representative Doug Collins, argued that Democrats are impeaching the president because they doubt they can beat him in the 2020 election.
+The top Republican on the panel, Georgia Representative Doug Collins, argued that Democrats are impeaching the president because they think they can’t beat him in the 2020 election.

 “That's the wrong reason to impeach somebody, and the American people are seeing through this,” Collins said.
 “But at the end of the day, my heart breaks for a committee that has trashed this institution.”

-Republicans were expected to offer an array of amendments and make procedural motions, even if they know none of them would pass.
-The Judiciary Committee is made up of some of the most partisan members on both sides.
+Republicans are expected to offer an array of amendments and make procedural motions on Thursday, even if they know none of them will pass.
+The Judiciary panel is made up of some of the most partisan members on both sides, and Republicans will launch animated arguments in Trump's defense.

+Earlier Wednesday, Collins said the GOP would offer amendments but said they’d mainly be about allowing more time to debate.

+“Remember, you can’t fix bad," Collins said.
+“These are bad, you’re not going to fix it.”

 Advertisement